 A major benefit of the University's partnership relationships is the ability to organise student internships and practical placements with leading Australian and international organisations.
 These partnerships ensure students' internship placement in their chosen industries, placements which in many cases lead to offers of employment - often before the completion of their degree.

-TAFE pathways to CSU
+TAFE pathways to Charles Sturt

 There about one hundred scholarships offered by government and industry to Charles Sturt University students.

 Charles Sturt offers quality research and research training opportunities to its staff, students and communities, including partners in industry, the professions and the communities of inland Australia.
 In line with this approach, we have established eight research centres which have advisory or management committees with industry or international expert membership.